 Book Value Per Share

-The book value is a company's equity that does not include preferred stock divided by the shares outstanding in the market.
+The book value is a company's equity (not including preferred stock) divided by the shares outstanding in the market.
 For example, if a company's total assets equal $15 million and its total liabilities equal $5 million, the total equity would be $10 million.
 If the company has $2 million in preferred stock, deduct that to get $8 million, the amount available to common shareholders.
 If there are 1 million outstanding shares, the book value per share would be $8, or $8 million divided by 1 million.

 Market Value Per Share